H. Allen Orr: Speciation

 His book Speciation, co-authored with Jerry Coyne, was hailed in Science as "exceedingly well-written and persuasive".
 They consider that studying speciation is largely synonymous with studying reproductive isolation, and explore what we know about where, when, and how isolating barriers evolve.
 Following Ernst Mayr they argue that speciation usually occurs where populations are geographically isolated or allopatric.
 They present evidence for the primacy of natural and sexual selection over genetic drift in driving speciation.
 Signatures of positive selection on genes involved in postzygotic isolation and reproductive proteins as well as experimental evidence from both the lab and field connect adaptation and sexual selection to reproductive isolation.
 They also present evidence for the congruence of the Dobzhansky-Muller model for the evolution of postzygotic isolation with the genetics of hybrid incompatibilities in many natural systems.
 Results that support their conclusions in the book continue to be published.

-Philosophy, science and religion

-Orr frequently reviews books that seek to link biological ideas to religion or philosophy - this aspect of his work was specifically cited in his appointment as Shirley Cox Kearns Professor.

-He believes that "Good science demands two things: that you ask the right questions and that you get the right answers.
-Although science education focuses almost exclusively on the second task, a good case can be made that the first is both the harder and the more important.
-Getting Mendel's laws from Mendel's data may not be easy, but surely the hardest part is daring to ask Mendel's question: Despite all appearances to the contrary, might heredity obey simple laws?".

-Orr considers "scientism, the view that all truths are ultimately scientific" to be naive, hubristic and just plain wrong and is generally critical of what he sees as unwarranted attempts to generalise or draw philosophical conclusions from scientific facts.
-He laments the popular trend whereby "some pet theory gets elevated to its rightful place as 'the' way to think about evolution.
-But this longing to dress up biology in unusual new perspectives has, so far, yielded more book deals than results".

-He is highly critical of William Dembski's 2002 book No Free Lunch suggesting that although the counterintuitive No Free Lunch theorems of computer science do indeed rule out the generation of specified complexity in a specific technical sense, this has nothing to do with Darwinism which is not trying to reach a pre-specified target, and of Michael Behe's 1996 book Darwin's Black Box which he characterises as "cleverly argued, biologically informed — and wrong".
-He concedes that there are biological systems which are irreducibly complex in Behe's sense but suggests that "An irreducibly complex system can be built gradually by adding parts that, while initially just advantageous, become — because of later changes — essential".
-He also suggests that, while he has "utter confidence in Behe's biochemistry" Behe "is not at home in the technical evolution literature."